crewAIInc/crewAI/docs/core-concepts/Crews.md

 ---
-title: crewAI Crews
+title: CrewAI Crews
-description: Understanding and utilizing crews in the crewAI framework with comprehensive attributes and functionalities.
+description: Understanding and utilizing crews in the CrewAI framework with comprehensive attributes and functionalities.
 ---

 ## What is a Crew?
-A crew in crewAI represents a collaborative group of agents working together to achieve a set of tasks.
+A crew in CrewAI represents a collaborative group of agents working together to achieve a set of tasks.
 Each crew defines the strategy for task execution, agent collaboration, and the overall workflow.

 ## Crew Attributes